Table of Contents

 Nutritional Patterns in Migraines

-• High intake of processed meats, sugary drinks, and refined carbohydrates
+- High intake of processed meats, sugary drinks, and refined carbohydrates, which can lead to blood sugar fluctuations and inflammation.

-• Lack of essential nutrients like magnesium, vitamin B2, and coenzyme Q10
+- Lack of essential nutrients like magnesium, vitamin B2, and coenzyme Q10, all of which play vital roles in cellular energy production and neurotransmitter balance.

 How AI-Powered Nutrition Education Works